arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ## Power Supply

-To power the UNO R4 WiFi you may either use a USB-C® cable, or the VIN pin.
+The board can be powered via the VIN pin, supporting a range between 6-24 V.The VIN pin is also connected to the DC-jack (barrel plug connector).

+When powered via the VIN pin, you are using the onboard regulator to bring down the voltage to 5V, which means that the 5 V pin can provide up two 1.2 A. Keep in mind that this voltage regulator is also powering the RA4M1, and the current consumed by the chip can vary from 1 mA to nearly 40 mA.

 If you’re using the USB-C® connector you must power it with 5 V.

-The board can be powered via the VIN pin, supporting a range between 6-24 V. The VIN pin is also connected to the DC-jack (barrel plug connector).
+When powered via USB, you are bypassing the onboard voltage regulator completely.
+In this case, the 5 V pin can provide up to 2 A without damaging the board.

 ## Core